mark-cohen/dockutil-scripts/README.md

-# dockutil-scripts
+# Dockutil Scripts

-Collection of scripts for configuring the OS X dock via dockutil: https://github.com/kcrawford/dockutil
+A collection of scripts for configuring the OS X dock via dockutil: https://github.com/kcrawford/dockutil